You’re in the entertainment industry, right?

-This approach is not only known to help you save time and lower cost of acquisition, it helps you to identify high-qualified customers and expand your potential audience segments.
-According to one source, lookalike audiences average a higher CTR (click-through rate) than other audiences 90% of the time (source).
+This approach is not only known to help you save time and lower the cost of acquisition, it helps you to identify high-qualified customers and expand your potential audience segments.
+According to one source, lookalike audiences average a higher CTR (click-through-rate) than other audiences 90% of the time (source).

 Find lookalikes on your best customers

 Overall, companies within the entertainment industry are good at buying media and they often have extensive media budgets.
 The problem is that most aren’t very good at using their data to acquire new customers.
 Instead, they purchase media with generic data, which results in high costs of acquisition.

 Also, the campaign data often tend to stay with third-party media agencies.
 Or it gets stuck in social or ad networks without generating any value to the actual company.

 In short, this is a waste of the media budget.

 A better, more efficient, and cost-saving marketing strategy, is to find lookalikes on your best customers.
 This concept assumes that people who have the same sort of interests and behavior will act similarly when it comes to marketing campaigns.

 Lookalike modeling is an approach used by marketers to define customers who are most likely to engage with your marketing messages.
 This is not a new approach, it has been used for a decade within direct marketing.
 What is making the big change nowadays though is the leverage in digital marketing.
 (Hello Facebook, Instagram, Snapchat, and other social networks!)
 Thanks to these platforms you can be more precise in who you target.

 Makes sense, so far?